demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 </div>
 ```

-> Styles are ignore for brevity.
+> Styles are ignored for brevity.

 Now, if you run the application, you will be able to see the updated wall page after login.